int/int.github.com/_posts/2010-10-28-mtblog-to-jekyll.markdown

 <script src="http://gist.github.com/651761.js?file=strip.pl"></script>

-All entries have been successfully converted and the markdown file have been rendered by Jekyll without any problems -- in fact, very pretty. :-)  But I have problems to convert the comments.
+All entries have been successfully converted and the markdown files have been rendered by Jekyll without any problems -- in fact, very pretty. :-)  But I have problems to convert the comments.
 So all old comments are not showing up as of this writing.